sequana/lora/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.3.1     * uniformised extension with other pipelines. fix regression on
+0.4.0     * uniformised extension with other pipelines. fix regression on
             schema file
           * update sequana container to v0.16.5
           * slight update on presets and config file (coverage off, --rna-finding in quast, blast set to ON if DB is provided)
           * add unicyler apptainer
+          * add checkm module to help users chosing correct marker and name.
-0.3.0     * Use click instead of argparse
+          * replaces --pacbio and --nanopore with --data-type 0.3.0     * Use click instead of argparse
           * added multiqc / checkm / unicycler
 0.2.0     * add apptainers in most rules